Tunelisha/Tunelisha/README.md

 - 👋 Hi, I’m Elisha
 - 👀 I’m interested in machine learning.
 - 🌱 I’m currently learning the application of different machine learning models
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate with people from different parts of the world on novel and challenging machine learning projects
 - 📫 **Email:** elishaayinoluwa@gmail.com **LinkedIn:** [linkedin.com/in/elisha-adegbiran-ayinoluwa](linkedin.com/in/elisha-adegbiran-ayinoluwa)

 <!---